Primary Futures

 Constellation, Sleeper (detail).
 2024. charred cedar, moonstones, hardware.

-Cedar Chorus [in five parts] was conceived for re:location, a group exhibition at Salt Spring Arts, that brought together artists engaging with the complexities of place, ecology, and cultural narratives within the Salish Sea.
+Cedar Chorus, part of re:location, a group exhibition at Salt Spring Arts, brought together artists engaging with the complexities of place, ecology, and cultural narratives within the Salish Sea.

-This work reflects the unique ecological and cultural significance of the region, which hosts globally rare ecosystems such as Garry oak meadows and Arbutus forests.
-These landscapes are home to ecoculturally significant species, including camas, chocolate lily, coastal Douglas fir, and red cedar, as well as the distinctive sandstone beaches that define the area’s geography.
-Cedar Chorus invokes the interwoven histories of these ecosystems, exploring the layered relationship between land, stewardship, and the resilience of native flora.
+This work reflects the unique ecological and cultural significance of the region.
+These landscapes are home to ecoculturally significant species, including camas, chocolate lily, coastal Douglas fir, and red cedar.
+Distinctive sandstone beaches that define the area’s geography.
+Cedar Chorus invokes the interwoven stories within these places exploring the layered relationship between land, stewardship, and the resilience of native flora.
 Presented as a collective "chorus," the five works underscore a shared voice through variations in form.

 Laura Hudspith, Liljana Mead Martin & Lee Henderson